 Strong bonds are built with senior girls through House time and The Interyear Program, where Year 7 girls meet with Year 11 girls regularly throughout the year.

-The Glennie School’s French Immersion program offers your daughter an innovative and challenging learning experience in Years 7-9.
+The Glennie School’s French Immersion program offers your daughter an innovative and challenging learning experience in Years 7 to 9.

 Throughout the three year period, girls study a range of core subjects - maths, science, social science (history and geography), and French - entirely in French, with three native-speaking qualified teachers.
 French Immersion subjects adhere to the Australian Curriculum so the transition into Year 10 occurs without difficulty.